 Are you waiting for the ‘right’ time to do something?
 Are you even awake to recognize the time?

-For those who navigate the chaos they understand there is no ‘right’ time, they simply look to take advantage of the time in front of them.
+For those who navigate the chaos and practice the art of living well they understand there is no ‘right’ time, they simply look to take advantage of the time in front of them.

 How often do you take advantage of timing?